MicrosoftEdge/WebView2Feedback/specs/Media.md

 # Background
+WebView2 team were getting request from partner team and GitHub feedbacks on request media related support.
+This spec contain details on what mediea related feature are being added and how it can be used.

 # Description
 Enable end developer to `Mute`, `Unmute` a webview content.
 And ability to check for the `IsMuted` and `IsCurrentlyAudible`.